• Skip to primary navigation

 Step by step instructions

-Peanut sauce being stirred in bowl.
+Peanut sauce being mixed in bowl by ingredients.

 Put the following into a medium sized bowl: